 As much as learning to smash makes you attach the game top-notch, you also need to work on defense.
 If your opponent smashes, you could also return it.

 The technique for returning a smash is called lobbing.
 It is the best defensive technique to return a smash.
 It involves returning the ball in a high manner so that your opponent finds it difficult to return with a successive smash.

 To execute the lob, for right-handed players, your right foot should be behind your left, and vice versa for left-handed players.
-In this case, your table tennis racket should be lower, preparing to receive the smash.
+In this case, your ping pong racket should be lower, preparing to receive the smash.

 Remember that the smash is fast, so you have to lob the ball fast.
 Everything would be in seconds.
 As the smash bounces off the table, move quickly and hit the ball as you raise your hand.
 The ball would lob into your opponent’s part of the table.